The Falcon Takes Over: Production

-Although the film featured the Falcon and other characters created by Michael Arlen, its plot was taken from the Raymond Chandler novel Farewell, My Lovely, with the Falcon substituted for Chandler's archetypal private eye Philip Marlowe and the setting of New York City replacing Marlowe's Los Angeles beat.
 The film was the second adaptation of a Marlowe story, after Time to Kill, released earlier in the same year.
 That film, also, did not use Marlowe as the main character, changing the name to Michael Shayne.
+RKO had replaced its "Saint" series with "The Falcon," in 1941.
+Both starred George Sanders.
+Sanders had starred in an unrelated film called The Saint Takes Over in 1940.

 Reception

 The Falcon Takes Over was considered a "co-feature" or the second half of a double bill.
 Theodore Strauss in his review for The New York Times, wrote, "For a man of Mr. Sanders's cool talents, "The Falcon Takes Over" is a distinct waste of time."

 Later, similar reviews were received.
 Critic Louis Black, in a 1999 article for The Austin Chronicle, wrote that the film "... had none of the atmosphere of Chandler's book" and recommended instead, the later adaptation, Murder, My Sweet (1944).

 Film reviewer Bruce Newman, wrote in San Jose Mercury News, "The studios had so little interest in the character that in the first two movie adaptations of Chandler's books, he was replaced.
 When RKO bought the screen rights to Farewell, My Lovely, the studio made a craven bid to cash in on the popularity of the Warner Bros. hit, The Maltese Falcon, turning Marlowe into a detective called the Falcon (played by George Sanders) and releasing the movie with the title, The Falcon Takes Over".